 Before taking up her current role Jacqueline was seconded to central government to develop support services for those seeking asylum in Northern Ireland.
 During that time she also lead the project that regionalised support services for those seeking asylum in England, Scotland and Wales, working in partnership with local authorities to promote social cohesion.

-Prior to this, Jacqueline had twenty years experience in the voluntary sector in Northern Ireland working on a wide range of issues including offender resettlement, youth justice, social welfare law, advice services, volunteering and community development.
+Prior to this, Jacqueline had twenty years experience in the voluntary sector in Northern Ireland working on a wide range of issues.
+These included offender resettlement, youth justice, social welfare law, advice services, volunteering and community development.
 She is a former Chair of Northern Ireland Council for Voluntary Action and in that capacity she led the development of the first formal Compact between government and the voluntary sector.